 Competition from Other Modes

-In some regions, all-season roads have reduced the reliance on rail.
-For instance, the completion of the Dempster Highway in the Yukon provided an alternative route to Inuvik, Northwest Territories.
-However, many communities remain without road access, especially in Nunavut.
-Winter roads are another competitor, but their season is shrinking due to climate change, making rail more critical as a year-round option.
-Air travel, while faster, cannot match rail’s payload capacity or fuel efficiency for bulk goods.
+In some areas, all-season roads have reduced reliance on rail.
+For example, the completion of the Dempster Highway in the Yukon provided an alternative route to Inuvik in the Northwest Territories.
+Nevertheless, many communities remain without year-round road access, especially in Nunavut, where winter roads are the only surface connection but whose operational season is shrinking due to climate change.

 Future Prospects and Developments